Sure Dividend

 How To Live Off Dividends In Retirement | 10 Quality Retirement Stocks Now

 Income investors have faced a significant challenge in recent years.
-Generating suitable income to live off a dividend portfolio has not been easy, as the Federal Reserve kept interest rates low for many years.
-And, soaring stock prices caused the average dividend yield of the S&P 500 Index to sink to multi-decade lows.
+Rising stock prices caused the average dividend yield of the S&P 500 Index to sink to multi-decade lows.

-Interest rates are rising again, but even so, the average dividend yield of the S&P 500 Index is just ~1.7%.
+Interest rates are falling again, while the average dividend yield of the S&P 500 Index is just ~1.3% right now.

 With the proper research, investors can construct a portfolio that allows income investors to live off their dividends in retirement.